 .magento/routes.yaml—configure caching, redirects, and server-side includes.

 .magento/services.yaml—defines the services Adobe Commerce uses by name and version.
-For example, this file may include versions of MySQL, PHP extensions, Redis, RabbitMQ, and Elasticsearch.
+For example, this file may include versions of MariaDB, PHP extensions, Redis, RabbitMQ, and Elasticsearch or OpenSearch.
 You must open a support ticket to push these changes to Pro plan Staging and Production environments.

 php.ini—an optional file that can be added to the project.
 The settings contained in this file are appended to the ones maintained by Adobe Commerce on cloud infrastructure.